Tencent/rapidjson/doc/pointer.md

 // { "project" : "RapidJSON", "stars" : 10 }

 // Access DOM by Get().
-It return nullptr if the value is not exist. if (Value* stars = Pointer("/stars").Get(d))
+It return nullptr if the value does not exist. if (Value* stars = Pointer("/stars").Get(d))
     stars->SetInt(stars->GetInt() + 1);